 When it comes to host plants, there are more varieties that will tolerate some (or a lot) of shade.
-So, plan your flowering nectar plants for the sunny areas and some of the host plants will fit nicely into your part-shade or shady areas.
-If you can manage to find at least 6 hours of good sunlight in parts of your yard then that will open your choices of nectar plants (and host plants) considerably.
+Plan your flowering nectar plants for the sunny areas.
+Some of the host plants may fit nicely into your part-shade or shady areas.
+You will have many choices of nectar and host plants if you can manage to find at least 6 hours of good sunlight in parts of your yard.

-If, however, you live in a very shady area then all is not lost.
-There are some varieties of butterflies that actually prefer shady, wooded areas and not-surprisingly, these butterflies do not rely on flower nectar as their main food source.
+However, all is not lost if you live in a very shady area.
+There are some varieties of butterflies that actually prefer shady, wooded areas.
+Not-surprisingly, these butterflies do not rely on flower nectar as their main food source.
 Instead they are more attracted to rotting fruit, dung, tree-sap, etc.

-I do not have experience with butterfly gardens in very shaded areas, but if that was what I was working with, I would aim more towards planting the host plants that like shade (Dutchman’s Pipevine, Lindera benzoin), using butterfly fruit feeders rather than relying solely on nectar plants, and trying a few shade-loving nectar plants such as Sweet Joe Pye Weed, Cut-leaf toothwort (Cardamine diphylla), Canada lily (Lilium canadense), and Bee balm (Monarda fistulosa).
+I do not have experience with butterfly gardens in very shaded areas.
+If I did, I would aim more towards planting the host plants that like shade, such as Dutchman’s Pipevine (Aristolochia macrophylla) and Poke Milkweed (Asclepias exaltata), using butterfly fruit feeders rather than relying solely on nectar plants, and trying a few shade-loving nectar plants such as Sweet Joe Pye Weed, Cut-leaf toothwort (Cardamine diphylla), Canada lily (Lilium canadense), and Bee balm (Monarda fistulosa).

 Choosing Plants for Your Garden

 There are two different categories of plants, host plants and nectar plants, that are important to butterflies.
-Basically, nectar plants provide the nectar that adult butterflies drink from the flowers while host plants provide the leaves that the caterpillars eat before becoming a chrysalis (from which the adult butterfly emerges).
+Basically, nectar plants provide the nectar that adult butterflies drink from the flowers.
+Host plants provide the leaves that the caterpillars eat before becoming a chrysalis (from which the adult butterfly emerges).
 Nectar plants will attract passing-by butterflies while host plants will attract egg-laying female adult butterflies.

 Having both creates colonies and larger populations of butterflies that stay around.
-It fulfills the butterfly life cycle and turns a garden of butterflies into the fun and fascinating place that it can be.
+It fulfills the butterfly life cycle so the garden of butterflies is a fun and fascinating place.

 Our companion article about Attracting Butterflies lists some of the top butterfly attracting nectar plants and a few host plants with which to get started.
 Also please visit our articles about Nectar Plants and Host Plants if you would like some ideas for specific plants that will attract certain butterfly species to your garden.

 In making your plant choices, keep in mind that the varieties that are native to your area will perform best in your soil/environment.
-For example, Milkweed has many different varieties that are suited to different areas of the United States and Monarchs will use a tremendous amount of the available varieties.
-However, I certainly do not restrict myself to native plants and am always ready to try a new butterfly plant in my garden.
+For example, Milkweed has many different varieties that grow in the different areas of the United States.
+Monarchs will use a tremendous amount of the available varieties.
+However, I certainly do not restrict myself to native plants.
+I am always ready to try a new butterfly plant in my garden.

-When purchasing your plants try to buy them from smaller garden centers, online wildlife/nature/organic-type nurseries or grow your own from seed.
+When purchasing your plants try to buy them from smaller garden centers, online wildlife/nature/organic-type nurseries.
+You can also safely grow your own from seed.
 The reason for this is to avoid pesticides.
-Growing from seed is the safest but many smaller nurseries can tell you whether or not their plants have been treated with pesticides.
+Many smaller nurseries can tell you whether or not if they treat their plants with pesticides.

-I have heard of plants from the big “box stores” killing caterpillars because they are treated with pesticide.
-I’m guessing the nectar plants may not be treated with pesticides as often as the host plants are simply because the growers of the host plants need to keep the caterpillars off so they have some plants left to sell!
-So, just be aware that plants from big retailers may be harmful, especially to caterpillars, for a month or more after the purchase.
+I have heard of plants from the big “box stores” killing caterpillars because they treat with pesticides.
+I guess the stores do not treat nectar plants with pesticides as often as the host plants.
+The growers of the host plants need to keep the caterpillars off so they have some plants left to sell!
+Caterpillars are hungry, eating machines.
+Be aware that plants from big retailers may be harmful to caterpillars for a month or more after the purchase.